gnugal314/healthcare-analytics-platform-demo/README.md

 - observability and pipeline health
 - analytics-ready output datasets

+## Key Differentiators

+- Multi-domain healthcare analytics design
+- Synthetic claims and pharmacy 340B datasets
+- Built-in data quality validation
+- Modular raw, staging, curated, and analytics layers
+- Test coverage for core transformation and business-rule logic

 ## Why I Built This
+This project reflects my approach to building data platforms that are not only technically sound, but trusted by the business and usable in real operational contexts.

-In healthcare, analytics pipelines do more than move data.
+Analytics pipelines do more than move data.
 They support operational reporting, regulatory readiness, clinical decision-making, and financial visibility.
-I built this project to showcase how I approach Python-based data engineering in a way that emphasizes:
+I built this project to demonstrate how I approach Python-based data engineering in a way that emphasizes:

 - **scale**
 - **reliability**